research loops and self-improvement.

 While gpt-5.3-codex mostly explores learning rate tuning, both gpt-5.3-codex-spark and gpt-5.5 also propose architectural and structural changes.
 Notably, gpt-5.3-codex-spark's suggestions tend to be more effective at reducing validation loss.
 The best-performing idea so far is increasing model depth, which this model proposes less frequently but with greater impact.

 Final evaluation.
 Agents can achieve significant improvements in final validation loss within my custom harness, though this holds for some agents and not others.
 The harness reveals clear differences in agentic behavior, and a surprising effectiveness of gpt-5.3-codex-spark, at least within this research loop window.
 The interesting question is what happens beyond it.
-If you are interested, I try to document everything as max as possible.
-You find all the agent traces, the experiments tried in eeach experiments, and all the artifacts in here.
+If you are interested, I try to document everything as much as possible.
+You can find all the agent traces, the experiments tried in each experiment, and all the artifacts here.

 X